 Construction and real property

-- Acting as instructed counsel in the first reported Singapore Court of Appeal decision on the Building and Construction Industry Security of Payment Act.
+- Acting as instructed counsel in the first reported Singapore Court of Appeal decision on the Building and Construction Industry Security of Payment Act and in related proceedings.

-- Acting as instructed counsel in proceedings involving various power station explosions arising from taped joint failures.
-The failures were observed on copper and aluminium XLPE cables and sealing ends on copper cables.
+- Retained as instructed counsel in proceedings involving various explosions arising from taped joint failures in power cables.
+The failures were observed on copper and aluminium XLPE cables which connected power stations and sealing ends on copper cables.

-- Acting for majority owners to obtain a sale order from the High Court for the en bloc sale of a 500,000 sq ft site for S$610 million, which was opposed inter alia on the basis that there was misrepresentation by the marketing agent on the applicable development charge payable by the purchaser.
+- Representing majority owners to obtain a sale order from the High Court for the en bloc sale of a 500,000 sq ft site for S$610 million, which was opposed inter alia on the basis that there was misrepresentation by the marketing agent on the applicable development charge payable by the purchaser.
 In the course of settling various issues of law concerning the en bloc sale regime, the Court of Appeal confirmed that it was for the objectors to prove lack of good faith in the transaction.